axibase/atsd/rule-engine/notifications/slack.md

 ## Overview

-`SLACK` [notifications](../notifications/README.md) provide a built-in capability to send alert messages, alert detail tables, and charts into Slack channels.
+`SLACK` [webhook](../notifications/README.md) provides a built-in capability to send alert messages, alert detail tables, and charts into Slack channels.
 The integration is based on the [Slack Bot API](https://api.slack.com/bot-users).

 ## Reference